Skip to main content

 Research Components & Information Exchange

 RECOVER is unprecedented in its size and scope.
-It includes one of the largest and most diverse cohorts of Long COVID patients in the world.
+It includes the world’s most comprehensive and diverse cohort of Long COVID patients.
 RECOVER researchers are studying a collection of more than 60 million EHRs for insights about those who received care during the pandemic.
 RECOVER is also enrolling 20,000 adults, pregnant people, and children in cohort studies and leveraging existing community-based studies to include 60,000 more people.

 Graphic showing the interaction of the RECOVER project's Research Components and Information Exchange.